tushar-patil-1109/TransitGo/README.md

 # ❤️ Final Note

-Book My Bus is a backend-focused project built to demonstrate industry-level Java backend development skills using Spring Boot, Spring Security, JPA/Hibernate, and MySQL.
+TransitGo is a backend-focused project built to demonstrate industry-level Java backend development skills using Spring Boot, Spring Security, JPA/Hibernate, and MySQL.

 The project follows layered architecture, RESTful API design, secure authentication, exception handling, and clean coding principles.
 It can be extended into a production-ready online bus reservation platform by integrating payment gateways, JWT authentication, cloud deployment, Docker, Redis, and Microservices.

+---

 Happy Coding ❤️